Eglinton Country Park

 Sir John Montgomery married the heiress of Sir Hugh Eglinton in the late 1300s, leading to him gaining the Barony of Eglinton and Ardrossan, an area just north of Irvine in Ayrshire, with the original Eglinton Castle from the 1300s.

-The Montgomerys' were awarded more lands in Ayrshire for their support of Scottish kings, with Skelmorlie Castle completed on that land in 1502, Skelmorlie being situated about 23 miles north of the lands of Eglinton in Ayrshire.
+The Montgomerys' were awarded more lands in Ayrshire for their support of Scottish kings, with Skelmorlie Castle completed on that land in 1502, Skelmorlie being 23 miles north of the lands of Eglinton in Ayrshire.

-Much of the land in Ayrshire the Montgomerys' were awarded, for their support of Scottish Kings, was from the Cunninghams', leading to a number of murders, on both sides, over the following centuries.
+Much of the land in Ayrshire the Montgomerys were awarded, for their support of Scottish Kings, was from the Cunninghams, leading to a number of murders, on both sides, over the following centuries.

 The title Earl of Eglinton was created in 1508 for Hugh Montgomerie, 2nd Lord Montgomerie.
 Hugh Montgomery was close to the leading nobles and kings of Scotland, playing a part in the many battles for power at the time.

-Eglinton Castle became the main seat of the Montogomerys' around that time.
+Eglinton Castle became the main seat of the Montogomerys around that time.

-In 1488, the Montgomerys' burned the Cunningham's Kerelaw Castle.
+In 1488, the Montgomerys burned the Cunningham's Kerelaw Castle.

 William Cunningham, 4th Earl of Glencairn, set fire to the original Eglinton Castle in 1528.

-In 1586, the 4th Earl of Eglinton was killed by the Cunninghams' of Glencairn.
+In 1586, the 4th Earl of Eglinton was killed by the Cunninghams of Glencairn.

-The Montgomerys' responded by murdering members of the Cunningham clan.
+The Montgomerys responded by murdering members of the Cunningham clan.

 William Cunningham, 9th Earl of Glencairn, married Margaret Montgomery in the 1660s, daughter of Alexander, 6th Earl of Eglinton, ending the Cunningham-Montgomery feuds.

-The Montgomerys' began building the new Castle of Eglinton in 1796, creating one of the top stately homes in Scotland, and packing it full of the finest furniture and artifacts.
+The Montgomerys' began building the new Castle of Eglinton in 1796, creating one of the top stately homes in Scotland, packing it full of the finest furniture and artifacts.

-The Montgomerys' held the Eglinton Tournament of 1839, a re-enactment of medieval jousting, with many distinguished guests from the UK and Europe attending.
+The Montgomerys held the Eglinton Tournament of 1839, a re-enactment of medieval jousting, with many distinguished guests from the UK and Europe attending.

-The Montgomerys' also began the Eglinton Hunt in the late 1800s, attracting the richest people from around the country.
+The Montgomerys also began the Eglinton Hunt in the late 1800s, attracting the richest people from around the country.
 They were rich, and liked to show it.

 Much of these landowners wealth came from renting out many small farms on their vast estates.
 In the late 1800s, many landowners began selling off many of the farms so they could gain more wealth.